 - The Company may invest no more than 5 percent of the value of the Fund in bank accounts and money market instruments in accordance with the "General Investment Conditions".
-A minimum of 95 percent of the Fund must be invested in assets based on the Security Index, as defined in Point 6.4. - 2.
-If in order to replicate the Underlying Index, the Company acquires index certificates or certificates on individual equities as defined in Point 6.4, no more than 10 percent of the value of Fund assets may be invested in such certificates as defined in Point 6.4, which are not admitted for official trading on a stock exchange or listed on a regulated market. - 3.
-In order to replicate the Underlying Index the Company may invest up to 10 percent of the value of the Fund in units of other open-ended domestic and foreign investment funds (target funds) as defined in Point 8.6.
+A minimum of 95 percent of the Fund must be invested in assets based on the Security Index, as defined in Point 6.4. - At least 85 per cent of the value of the Fund will be invested in shares admitted for trading on a stock exchange or admitted for trading or included in another organized market and which are not shares of investment funds.

+- 3. If in order to replicate the Underlying Index, the Company acquires index certificates or certificates on individual equities as defined in Point 6.4, no more than 10 percent of the value of Fund assets may be invested in such certificates as defined in Point 6.4, which are not admitted for official trading on a stock exchange or listed on a regulated market. - 4.
+In order to replicate the underlying index the Company may invest up to 10 percent of the value of the Fund in units of other open-ended domestic and foreign investment funds (target funds) as defined in Point 8.6.
 In doing so, the Company may acquire on behalf of the Investment Fund no more than 25 percent of the issued units of another investment fund.
-In addition, the target funds may in accordance with their investment conditions invest up to 10 percent in units of other target funds.

-4. The Company may invest up to 10 percent of the value of the Fund in other investment instruments pursuant to Point 8.5 on behalf of the Fund.
+In addition, the target funds may in accordance with their investment conditions invest up to 10 percent in units of other target funds. - The Company may invest up to 10 percent of the value of the Fund in other investment instruments pursuant to Point 8.5 on behalf of the Fund.

-10. Securities lending transactions and repurchase agreements
+Securities lending transactions and repurchase agreements